henry2004y/vlasiator_manual/menu1.md

 ## DCCRG

 DCCRG is the underlying grid and MPI library for Vlasiator.
-I guess this provides similar functionality compared to **AMReX** and **BATL**.
+It provides similar functionality compared to **AMReX** and **BATL**.

+### Pros & Cons

+Pros:

+* Simplicity.
+Given the grid size on the base level, each positive integer corresponds to a unique cell index on any refinement level.
+* Localization.
+There is no need for global information to know the location of a given cell or the neighboring cell indexes.

+Cons:

+* It is purely cell-based, which makes any spatial-related computation slow
+* It is purely based on MPI, without considering multithreading or hetergeneous architectures.

 ## Zoltan